 Parents and carers are encouraged to contribute to their child's learning journey by letting us know about achievements at home.
 Children are encouraged to develop a love of reading and are therefore able to take books home to share with an adult.
-As they progress through Reception, they may be provided with a book for them to read themselves at home as well as a book to share.
+As they progress through Reception, they will be provided with a book from the Little Wandle scheme for them to show off to their parents and carers the skills that they are developing in school.